hyperledger/besu-docs/docs/private-networks/reference/cli/options.md

 </Tabs>

-When enabled, Besu always uses [bootnodes](../../how-to/configure/bootnodes.md) during peer table refresh on Proof-of-Authority (PoA) networks.
+When enabled, Besu always uses [bootnodes](../../how-to/configure/bootnodes.md) during peer table refresh on Proof of Authority (PoA) networks.
 When disabled, bootnodes are only used on first startup.
 If bootnodes are unavailable after startup, the node may not discover new peers until it is restarted.
 The default is `true`.

 :::note
 This option only applies to proof-of-authority (private) networks.